Bill Kennedy (baseball, born 1921): Biography

 After pitching most of 1948 and all of 1949 in St. Louis, he spent nearly all of 1950 and part of 1951 in the minors.
-In March of 1952, Kennedy was purchased by the Chicago White Sox, ending his four-year tenure with the Browns at a 12-24 record with a 4.84 ERA.
+In March 1952, Kennedy was purchased by the Chicago White Sox, ending his four-year tenure with the Browns at a 12–24 record with a 4.84 ERA.
 Pitching on a winning team, he went on to record the best season of his career working almost exclusively in relief for the first time in his career.
 Kennedy notched a career-best 2.80 ERA over 70.2 innings, notching five saves and leading the American League in games pitched with 47.

 Despite his success in Chicago, that winter he was packaged with pitcher Marv Grissom in a trade to the Boston Red Sox for shortstop Vern Stephens.
 Alas, the trade failed to work out for either side; Stephens and Grissom were both dealt again by mid-season, and Kennedy was demoted to the minors, where he stayed for the remainder of the 1953 season and all of 1954 and '55.

 In 1955 Kennedy moved to the Pacific Coast League, pitching for the Seattle Rainiers.
 Successful seasons in 1956 and '57 led to call-ups from the Cincinnati Reds, but he was ineffective, appearing in a combined nine MLB games over those two seasons and posting a 7.98 ERA.
-He made his last MLB appearance on September 29, 1057 at the age of 36.
+He made his last MLB appearance on September 29, 1957, at the age of 36.

 He pitched three more seasons in the PCL before retiring following the 1960 season at the age of 39.
 In eight major league seasons, he had a 15–28 win–loss record, 172 games pitched (45 starts), 11 saves, 256 strikeouts and a 4.73 earned run average (ERA).
 He won an additional 149 games in 15 seasons in the minors.